msa-ez/msa-ez.github.io/content/business/index.md

 description: ''
 sidebar: 'started'
 ---
-# Eventstorming - 12stmall
+# Eventstorming - Shopping Mall

 ## Instruction
-Performing EventStorming based on the Given Shopping Mall Scenario
+Performing EventStorming based on the given Shopping Mall Scenario

-## MSAEZ 모델링 도구 접속
+## MSAEZ Modeling Tool Access
 - Open the Chrome browser and go to https://www.msaez.io.
 - Click on the avatar icon in the upper right corner and login with your Github account.
 - Click on the first item, EventStorming, from the NEW menu.

 ![image](https://github.com/acmexii/demo/assets/35618409/d35919e8-3ff6-4a13-bccc-6935f4d87dbf)

 ## Basic Scenario - Order and Order Cancellation